xvik/gradle-mkdocs-plugin/src/doc/docs/guide/configuration.md

 - `mkdocsBuild` task will build site into `build/mkdocs`
 - Current project version is used as documentation folder (`build/mkdocs/$version`)
 - Github repository is assumed by default, so publication will be performed into `gh-pages` branch (where github will automatically detect it)
+- Variables plugin is not configured.
+See [variables section](vars.md) for details.

 !!! note
     In order to include something else into published docks (e.g. javadoc) see [publication](publication.md).